-As a further solution to specific wear related applications, TD Coating Centre offers both Titanium Nitride (TiN) and Titanium Aluminium Nitride (Futura NANO) coatings, and Diamond Like Carbon (DLC) on manufactured items.
+As a further solution to specific wear related applications, TD Coating Centre offers Titanium Nitride (TiN), Titanium Carbo-Nitride (TiCN), Titanium Aluminium Nitride (Futura NANO), Alunimium Chromium Nitride (AlCrN – a.k.a.
+AlCRONA), Chromium Nitride (CrN) and Diamond Like Carbon (DLC) (DLC only on manufactured items).
 Performed through the process of Physical Vapour Deposition (PVD), these coatings are produced in a state of the art Oerlikon Balzers coating system.
-Very even coating layers at a thickness of 3 microns +/- 1 micron are deposited on suitable substrates.
+Very even coating layers at a thickness of 3 microns ± 1 micron are deposited on suitable substrates.

 What does PVD offer?

 As the name suggests PVD is a physical deposition of (in our case) titanium containing vapor on the surface of a steel.
 This is a line-of-sight process and is fully computer controlled and performed in a complex coating system made by the world leaders in PVD Coating – Oerlikon Balzers.
 The advantages of high precision, high hardness, exceptionally thin coatings performed at medium range temperatures (~500 °C) means these coatings can be applied to a broad range of materials and applications and outperforming other processes in their niche.

 It's All in the Preparation – and the Finishing Off